Cloudxtreme/ridingbytes2.com/src/content/about/about.md

 # RIDING BYTES

 RIDING BYTES was founded on July, 2nd 2015.
-Ramon Bartl, who is the owner of the company, holds a finished degree of applied computer sciences and has over 10 years of experience in web development.
+Ramon Bartl, the owner of the company, holds a degree in applied computer sciences and has over 10 years of experience in web development.

 The company name is a homage to the lately experienced partnership with the